temiallen12/Python-Class/README.md

-### Here we work together to build unique [roject and learn more about each other
+### Here we work together to build unique [project and learn more about each other